Richard G. Hardy

 The school’s early circulars characterized Concord Academy—which then comprised twelve grades, a co-educational lower school and a secondary school for girls—as a place that would be “informal” in its setting and atmosphere but “sound” in its education.
 Stalwart and reserved, Miss Hobson was not known for her informality, but though some found her stern manner intimidating, the headmistress was “warm and vulnerable at heart.”
 Honoring the founders’ wishes, she kept the school “simple and strong,” and earned the respect and “affectionate devotion” of her faculty, with whom she maintained a collegial relationship as a Latin teacher.

 Having benefited herself from her parents’ belief that young women should be challenged intellectually and encouraged to make a difference in the world, she set high expectations for achievement and behavior but enveloped these in a caring, supportive atmosphere that continues to characterize the school.
-One alumna wrote of her enjoyment on Sunday nights when, “with her exquisite command of the English language,” Miss Hobson would read aloud to students.
+One alum wrote of her enjoyment on Sunday nights when, “with her exquisite command of the English language,” Miss Hobson would read aloud to students.
 “Her patience and understanding of us all came through her stern sense of the ‘fitting and proper.’”
-Another alumna recalled, “Miss Hobson exhorted us to have pride in ourselves, to set high standards and apply every effort we could to meet those standards.“
+Another alum recalled, “Miss Hobson exhorted us to have pride in ourselves, to set high standards and apply every effort we could to meet those standards.“

 Miss Hobson would set the stage for the future by assembling an imaginative faculty that encouraged high intellectual achievement.
 When the Great Depression descended in 1929, she kept the school viable with a leadership model that combined thrift with compassion.
 As enrollment plummeted, trustees were forced to cut teachers’ salaries, but Miss Hobson convinced them to establish an insurance plan to guarantee their longterm well-being.
 In addition, she spearheaded an effort to provide scholarship funds for qualified students whose families could not afford tuition.